hyperoslo/heroku-deploy/README.md

 ## Features

-* Support for multiple languages and frameworks using deploy packs (see below)
+* Supports multiple languages and frameworks using deploy packs (see below)
 * Streams output from subcommands
-* Rely on UNIX exit statuses to abort deployment early in case of failure
+* Relies on UNIX exit statuses to abort deployment early in case of failure

 ## Deploy Packs